IBM/event-streams/_docs/03-getting-started/03-testing-loads.md

 You can [download the latest pre-built producer](https://github.com/IBM/event-streams-sample-producer/releases) application.

-Alternatively, you can [clone the project from Github](https://github.com/IBM/event-streams-sample-producer).
-However, if you clone from Github, you have to [build the producer](#building).
+Alternatively, you can [clone the project from GitHub](https://github.com/IBM/event-streams-sample-producer).
+However, if you clone from GitHub, you have to [build the producer](#building).

 ## Building